The Live-In Kitchen

 Recently there have been concerns about eating raw flour.
 It is generally considered unsafe to eat raw flour.

-To make your flour safe to eat, toast the flour on a baking sheet in a 350ºF oven for 5 minutes before using.
+To make your flour safe to eat, toast the flour on a parchment lined baking sheet in a 350ºF oven for 5 minutes and allow to cool before using.

 Can I bake edible cookie dough?

 No. While this tastes delicious as raw dough, it lacks some of the necessary ingredients to turn it into an actual cookie.
-See the customization options below for baked options.
+See the customization options above for baked options.

 vegan cookie dough for one on a spoon with more in a bowl.